-There is already electric vehicle charging infrastructure across Tees Valley that has evolved over time.
-The infrastructure is located on a variety of sites, including local authority car parks, businesses, petrol stations, supermarkets, hotels, educational establishments and health care facilities.
+The network of Electric Vehicle Charging Points is expanding to include a variety of sites, including local authority car parks, businesses, petrol stations, supermarkets, hotels, educational establishments and health care facilities.
 However, there are several issues with the current level of provision:

-- The infrastructure has been implemented by lots of different providers and there is therefore no consistency in terms of type of provision or interoperability.
+- The Electric Vehicle Charging Network has been implemented by lots of different providers and there is therefore no consistency in terms of type of provision or interoperability.

 - Some of the infrastructure is now outdated, has been poorly maintained and may not even be functional.